learn-co-students/fewpjs-fns-as-first-class-data-do-behavior-london-web-career-040119/README.md

 Finally, open up your `index.html` file in the browser.
 After typing `15:00` in the input field and pressing the Submit button should, you should see "Good Afternoon" printed on the DOM.

+Did it work?
+If so, take time to celebrate!
+Don't move on yet!
+Take some time to disgest and internalize the code you've just wrote.
+If not, take time to debug.

 ## Conclusion

 This lab demonstrates just the tip of the iceberg when it comes to leveraging